-Environmental activities 2015
+Environmental activities 2016

-The biomass-fuelled Combined Heat and Power Plant (CHP) has continued to run well during 2015.
+The biomass-fuelled Combined Heat and Power Plant (CHP) has continued to run well during 2016.
 All site heat and power demands are satisfied and surplus renewable power is exported to the national grid.
 Air emissions are within the permitted levels.

 Since 2005 the mill has been certified according to the FSC® (FSC-ID) standard.

 All national certifications have been achieved associated with the production of renewable energy from the biomass CHP plant.

-As of 1st April 2014, the Government has introduced requirements that all renewable fuels need to meet the Sustainability Criteria as defined in the European Renewable Energy Directive (RED) and UK Renewables Obligation Order (ROO).
+As of 1st April 2014, the UK Government introduced requirements that all renewable fuels need to meet the Sustainability Criteria as defined in the European Renewable Energy Directive (RED) and UK Renewables Obligation Order (ROO).
 This means that all fuels have to be classified by consignment and have to meet requirements and greenhouse gas emissions (GHG) and Land Criteria.
 This requires a monthly calculation and submission of carbon emissions throughout the full supply chain, back to the forest, and including all transport and processes stages.
 Threshold limits are applied in order to satisfy the requirements.
-For the land criteria, it has to be demonstrated that all fuel is legal and sustainable by applying the governments Timber Standard.
-In order to satisfy this, an assured report by an accredited organisation needs to be submitted by June each year.
-The requirement has been achieved during 2015 and will now become an annual event.
+For the land criteria, it has to be demonstrated that all fuel is legal and sustainable by applying the government's Timber Standard.
+In order to satisfy this, an assured report by an accredited organisation (to standard ISAE3000) has been submitted annually.
+This has been approved by the UK Government's regulatory body, Ofgem (The Office of Gas and Electricity Markets).

 Investments / environmental measures